KenDickey/Cuis-Smalltalk-BabySteps/README.md

 The basic idea is that there are a bunch of pallets which allow one to add and compose individual  morphs, their properties and behaviors.
 More direct authoring.

-Ideas are inspired from multimedia authoring environments like SK8 and MTropolis.
+Ideas are inspired from multimedia authoring environments like SK8 and mTropolis (RIP; Note files in directory IdeaMine).

 The observation is that UI events are rare and don't have to be especially fast.